by Karen & Grace Morris

 Stick the fork into the Styrofoam.
 Your angel is now ready for Christmas!

-(“And suddenly there was with the angel a multitude of the heavenly host praising God saying, “Glory to God in the highest, and on earth peace among those with whom he is please!””
-Luke 2:13-14 ESV)
+“And suddenly there was with the angel a multitude of the heavenly host praising God saying, “Glory to God in the highest, and on earth peace, good will toward men.””
+Luke 2:13-14 KJV

 This is an easy craft that your younger kids can make to decorate the bookshelf.
 You could also make several of these Christmas angel crafts and attach them to packages.